I got different measurements on my meter. Is my MediaLight defective? Is my meter inaccurate?

 6) Reference source.
 You might be measuring a reference source with a baseline of 6500K, which has drifted from, or is still within manufacturer tolerances of the target CCT.
 For example, Ideal Lume LED lights can measure ~250K lower than 6500K out of the box and still be in spec.
 If your meter measures it as 6500K, there is likely some error in the measurement.

-We reiterate again that different meters and cameras can return different results.
+We reiterate again that different meters can return different results.